oscr/raspberrypi_linux/README.md

     source oe-init-build-env qemu-build

+If you happen to close your terminal you will have to run the command above again.
 We are now ready to build an image.

     bitbake core-image-minimal